 The Bureau emphasized that the second-quarter advance estimate released today is based on source data that are incomplete or subject to further revision by the source agency (see "Source Data for the Advance Estimate" on page 2).
 The "second" estimate for the second quarter, based on more complete data, will be released on August 29, 2018. [more here]

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
 When PCE has been positive, GDP has usually been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 1.93 of the 2.57 real GDP, an increase over the previous quarter and a positive contribution to Q2 GDP.
+In the latest GDP data, the contribution of PCE came at 2.69 of the 4.06 real GDP, up from the previous revision and still a positive contribution to Q2 GDP.

 Gross Private Domestic Investment was a positive contributor.

 As for the role of Personal Consumption Expenditures (PCE) in GDP and how it has increased over time, here is a snapshot of the PCE-to-GDP ratio since the inception of quarterly GDP in 1947.
 To one decimal place, the latest ratio of 69.4% is just below its record high.